sunisdown/faster_cpython/fat_python.rst

                   9 CALL_FUNCTION            2 (2 positional, 0 keyword pair)
                  12 RETURN_VALUE

-This optimization is disabled by default because it changes the Python
-semantic: if the copied builtin function is replacd in the middle of the function, the specialized bytecode still uses the old builtin function.
+This optimization is disabled by default because it changes the :ref:`Python semantic <fat-python-semantic>`: if the copied builtin function is replacd in the middle of the function, the specialized bytecode still uses the old builtin function.

 Currently, astoptimizer is unable to guess if an instruction can modify builtins functions or not.
 For example, the optimization changes the